fragglet/tumba/README.md

   fork of Samba and its many, many features.
 This aims to do one thing and do it well, which is to share files with old machines.

+* **How do I configure this?
+Is there an equivalent to `smb.conf`?** Since there are very few configuration options, there is no configuration file.
+  Instead, it is configured like a traditional Unix daemon, with command line arguments.

+* **Okay, how do I create a share?** A list of directories to share is given on the command line.
+The included systemd service file automatically shares all directories found in `/var/rumba`, so you just need to create a subdirectory there and restart the server.

+* **My share is read-only, how do I make it read/write?** You can do this using the `chmod` command, eg. `chmod o+w /var/samba/myshare`

 * **Why can't I connect from a public IP address?** Since there is no support for password authentication, all shares are publicly accessible.
 By default, Rumba only allows connections either from localhost (127.0.0.1) or from IPs